mshustov/babel-plugin-source-wrapper/README.md

 Meta data could contains those properties:

-- `loc` (String) expression definition code fragment location, in format% `filename:startLine:startColumn:endLineEnd:endColumn`
+- `loc` (String) expression definition code fragment location, in format: `filename:startLine:startColumn:endLineEnd:endColumn`
 - `blackbox` (Boolean) means that data is from blackboxed files and has low priority.
 Any non-blackboxed meta data could override this data.
 - `map` (Object) if literal object is wrapped, this property contains locations for every single value.